 The answer is: yes, of course, you can!
 We recommend using a basin for this important mission; it will make the process numerous times easier.
-Another thing you will need is a wool wire brush to clean sheepskin rug.
-Do not worry if you have not yet had an opportunity to buy one – there are plenty of these traded on Amazon.
+Another thing you will need is a wool wire brush to clean the sheepskin rug.
+Do not worry if you have not yet had an opportunity to buy one – there are plenty of these traded on in online stores.

 Once you are all armed and ready for adventures, take four liters of warm water and add in it a teaspoon of your wool wash product.
 Mix it well!
 And make sure that the water is not warmer than 100 degrees Fahrenheit.
 Now, fill the basin with the washing mix and soak there your sheepskin rug.
 Let it sit for half an hour so that the mixture has a proper opportunity to clean the rug thoroughly.
 Once the time is out, take the rug out of the water and squeeze it hard to get rid of extra water that is left in it.
 Remember to never wring the rug, it can damage it!